Víctor Barberá

-Víctor Barberá Romero (born 20 August 2004) is a Spanish professional footballer who plays as a striker for Barcelona Atlètic.
+Víctor Barberá Romero (born 20 August 2004) is a Spanish professional footballer who plays as a striker for Real Valladolid.

 Club career

 Born in Barcelona, Catalonia, Barberá is a youth product of Sant Gabriel, and moved to Damm in 2019.
 The following year in 2020 he joined Barcelona's youth academy, and in his first year was the top scorer of the División de Honor Juvenil de Fútbol with 19 goals.

-He was promoted to Barcelona Atlètic for the beginning of the 2022–23 season.
-He made his senior debut with Barça Atlètic in a 0–0 Primera Federación tie with CD Alcoyano on 4 September 2022.
+Barberá was promoted to the reserves ahead of the 2022–23 season, and made his senior debut in a 0–0 Primera Federación tie with CD Alcoyano on 4 September 2022.
 On 14 June 2023, it was announced he was joining Club Brugge KV on a free transfer until 2027.

 On 27 August 2024, Barberá returned to Barcelona Atlètic on a two-year contract.
+Despite featuring rarely in the following two years, he scored in a regular basis in the 2025–26 campaign, netting nine goals in 14 matches.

+On 1 July 2026, Barberá signed a three-year contract with Segunda División side Real Valladolid.

 International career

 Barberá was called up to the Spain U19s in September 2022.